Measurement of $C\!P$ violation in $B^{0}\rightarrow K_{S}^{0}\pi^{0}$ decays at Belle II

 The systematic uncertainties contributing to $\ACP$ and $\SCP$ are listed in Table~\ref{tab:systematics}.
 We estimate the systematic uncertainty due to flavor tagging by individually varying the ($w_{r}, \Delta w_{r}, \Delta\varepsilon^{}_{{\rm tag},r}$) parameters by their uncertainties for each $r$ bin, while considering correlations.
 The maximum deviations with respect to the nominal results are taken as systematic uncertainties.
 The uncertainty due to the $\Delta t$ resolution function is estimated in a similar fashion.
 In the nominal fit, we assume the $\BBbar$ background to be $\CP$ symmetric.
 To account for a potential $\CP$ asymmetry in the $\BBbar$ background, we perform a series of fits with the $\Delta t$ PDF formed by varying the $\ACP$ and $\SCP$ values for that background from $-1$ to $+1$ while fixing the effective lifetime value to that determined from simulation.
 We then calculate the deviations in signal $\ACP$ and $\SCP$ from their nominal values; the largest deviation is assigned as the systematic uncertainty.
 To evaluate the uncertainty due to a possible asymmetry in the $\qqbar$ background, we perform an alternative fit by fixing the asymmetry to that obtained from the data sideband defined earlier.
 The uncertainty due to the signal PDF shape is estimated using an alternative model based on kernel-density estimation.
 Similarly, the uncertainty due to the background PDF shape is calculated by varying all fixed parameters by their uncertainties and taking the maximum deviation from nominal results as the uncertainty.

 A potential fit bias is checked for by performing an ensemble test comprising $1000$ simulated experiments in which signal and $\BBbar$ background events are drawn from simulated samples and $\qqbar$ background events are generated according to their PDF shapes.
 We calculate the mean shifts of the fitted values of $\ACP$ and $\SCP$ from their input values and assign them as systematic uncertainties.
-The systematic uncertainty due to best candidate selection is evaluated by performing an alternative fit with all candidates and taking the difference with respect to the nominal value.
+The systematic uncertainty due to multiple candidate selection is evaluated by performing an alternative fit with all candidates and taking the difference with respect to the nominal value.
+The impact of misreconstructed signal candidates on $\ACP$ and $\SCP$ is negligible.
 Uncertainties due to fixed $\tau_{\Bz}$ and $\Delta m_{d}$ values are calculated by varying these quantities by their uncertainties and repeating the fit; the resulting maximum variations in $\ACP$ and $\SCP$ are assigned as systematic uncertainties.
 Tag-side interference can arise due to the presence of both CKM-favored and CKM-suppressed tree amplitudes contributing to the tag-side decay~\cite{TSI}.
 The resulting impact is conservatively estimated by positing that all events are tagged with such hadronic decays.
 The uncertainty due to VXD misalignment is evaluated by reconstructing events with various misalignment hypotheses as done in Ref.~\cite{VXD}.
 Assuming all systematic sources to be independent, we add their contributions in quadrature to obtain the total systematic uncertainty of $\pm 0.047$ for $\ACP$ and $\pm 0.040$ for $\SCP$.

 In summary, we measure the $\CP$-violating parameters $\ACP$ and $\SCP$ in $\Bz\to\KS\piz$ decays using a sample of $387\times 10^{6}$ $\BBbar$ events recorded by Belle II in $\ep\en$ collisions at the $\Upsilon(4S)$ resonance.
 Based on a signal yield of $415_{-25}^{+26}$ events, we obtain